babashka/babashka/README.md

   dependencies.
 However, you can use `load-file` to load external code from disk.

-- `require` does not load any files, it only provides a way to create an alias for pre-included namespaces.
+- `require` does not load files; it only provides a way to create a different alias for included namespaces.

 - Interpretation comes with overhead.
-Therefore tight loops may be much slower than in Clojure on the JVM.
+Therefore tight loops are likely slower than in Clojure on the JVM.

 - No support for unboxed primitives.